abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

-Coding agents are great, and they get even more useful when you can run them with broad permissions.
-But that also makes isolation the hard part, so I've been looking for a convenient and reliable way to sandbox them.
+Coding agents are great, and they get even more useful when you let them run with broad permissions.
+In practice that means full-auto mode, like `claude --dangerously-skip-permissions` or `codex --yolo`, where the agent runs any command without stopping to ask.

+That is also what makes it risky: an agent in that mode can delete files, read secrets, or make network calls on its own.
+So isolation becomes the hard part, and I've been looking for a convenient and reliable way to sandbox them.

+### TL;DR

+Run coding agents in full-auto mode inside a disposable [Lima](https://lima-vm.io/) VM: VM-level isolation, with the day-to-day convenience of running them directly on your machine.

 ### First attempts